theusaf/kahoot-api-docs/docs/websites.md

 A Kahoot! botting website for joining and answering games.
 Has a really bad UI, but it works.
 Does not support team mode.

 - ### [kahootflood.weebly.com](https://kahootflood.weebly.com/)
 A Kahoot! botting application for spamming games with lots of bots.
 Uses `kahoot.js-updated` and therefore supports team mode.
-Note: Please don't ruin people's lives by spamming a huge amount of bots, that's essentially DDOS and is probably not a good idea.

 The following sites do not appear to be working:
 - ~kahootsmasher.club~ (Not working, likely blocked by Kahoot!)